To those who dare to try—

 My lip—to testify—

-One of the joys of a Dickinson poem is the way they build meaning upon meaning, word by word and line by line.
+One of the joys of reading a Dickinson poem is the way it builds meaning, word by word and line by line.
 So let's start with just the first half of the first line, I think to Live.
 That’s Emily, alright, who certainly lived through thought.
-You could actually stop the poem there and it would still be a worthy fragment.
+You could stop the poem there and it would still be a worthy fragment.

-Dickinson has flexed this idea elsewhere, like in 733, "Internal differences/ where the meanings are” and in F723, where "white sustenance is taken from despair."
+Dickinson has flexed this idea elsewhere, like in F320, "Internal difference where the meanings are” and in F706, and its meditation on "The white sustenance/ Despair."

-Dickinson could also be saying here that alarm itself is what brings differences.
-Without alarm our differences would not be a problem and therefore,
+Dickinson could also be saying here that it is alarm itself that brings the goblin to our differences.
+Without alarm our differences would not be a problem,

 But Certainties of Sun—